raphaeldeimel/phastapromep/README.md

 This repository contains the packages necessary to learn and execute Phasestatemachine + ProMP beahviors

-The main entry point is the phastapromp package, which provides a set of launch files for recording demonstrations, learning promps and state graphs, and executing the learnt behaviors in simulation or on  the robot
+The main entry point is the phastapromep package, which provides a set of launch files for recording demonstrations, learning promps and state graphs, and executing the learnt behaviors in simulation or on  the robot

 ## Setup